ShaneMcGowan/RPGUI/README.md

 ## Credits

+- Original RPGUI repo by RonenNess (https://github.com/RonenNess/RPGUI)
-- PRGUI default theme uses the public-domain graphics made by Buch, aka Michele Bucelli ()http://opengameart.org/users/buch).
+- PRGUI default theme uses the public-domain graphics made by Buch, aka Michele Bucelli (http://opengameart.org/users/buch).
 - Special thanks to titoasty (https://github.com/titoasty) that contributed a lot to this lib.

 ## License

 RPGUI is distributed under the zlib-license, and is absolutely free for use in any purpose (personal, educational, commercial, etc..).
 See LICENSE.txt for more info.

-## Contact Me

-For issues / bugs use the Report Issue button.
-For anything else, feel free to contact me: ronenness@gmail.com.